Optum/dce/README.md

 }
 ```

-The IAM Role passed in as `adminRoleArn` must be assumable by the Redbox master account, and have appropriate IAM access to manage the Redbox Account (eg. can run [aws-nuke](https://github.com/rebuy-de/aws-nuke) in the account).
+The IAM Role passed in as `adminRoleArn` must be assumable by the Dcs master account, and have appropriate IAM access to manage the Dcs Account (eg. can run [aws-nuke](https://github.com/rebuy-de/aws-nuke) in the account).

 When adding the account to the pool, the account will be marked as `NotReady`, and queued for reset.
 You will need to wait for reset to complete and the account to be marked as `Ready` before requesting leases against the account.

-Redbox will create a new IAM Role to be assumed by principal users of the account.
+Dcs will create a new IAM Role to be assumed by principal users of the account.
 The ARN for this role will be included in the response, as `principalRoleArn`.
 The principal's role has near-admin access to the account, with the following exceptions:

-- Cannot create resources which cannot be deleted by Redbox
+- Cannot create resources which cannot be deleted by Dcs
 - Cannot create support tickets, or increase service limits
 - Is restricted to `us-east-1` and `us-west-1`
-- Cannot modify resources managed by Redbox (including itself)
+- Cannot modify resources managed by Dcs (including itself)

-See [_Integrating with Identity Providers_](#integrating-with-identity-providers) for documentation on assuming the Redbox principal role using an identity provider.
+See [_Integrating with Identity Providers_](#integrating-with-identity-providers) for documentation on assuming the Dcs principal role using an identity provider.

-### Authenticating into Redbox Accounts
+### Authenticating into Dcs Accounts

 ## API Reference

-Redbox exposes an API for managing Redbox accounts and leases.
+Dcs exposes an API for managing Dcs accounts and leases.

-See [swaggerRedbox.yaml](./modules/swaggerRedbox.yaml) for endpoint documentation (better Swagger docs to come...).
+See [swaggerDcs.yaml](./modules/swaggerDcs.yaml) for endpoint documentation (better Swagger docs to come...).

 ### API Location